Star-Squid/landsil.github.io/index.md

 ### Portfolio

 Please consider this page a learning and showcase project.
-It will both link some things I'm proud off, some thinks people can find usefull and also things I have to share to be motivated to continue working on them.
+It will both link some things I'm proud off, some projects people can find usefull and also stuff I have to share to be motivated to continue working on it.
 1. 3 to 5 of my most interesting GitHub repositories will be here.
 2. Some GitPages pages with markdown ( this one ) html and css ( TODO )
 3. Some "website alternatives" showcase